 Fortunately, saving water around the house is easier now than ever before.
 Switching to water-saving fixtures and appliances can reduce indoor water use by twenty percent.
 The Environmental Protection Agency’s WaterSense website lists many water-saving products.
 The Department of Energy’s ENERGY STAR label also has an extensive list of energy- and water-saving appliances, like dishwashers and washing machines.

 Newer bathroom fixtures and appliances like toilets, showerheads and faucets are designed to be more water-efficient than older models and can save hundreds of gallons a month.
 For example, older toilets use up to six gallons per flush, whereas low-flow toilets (or any toilet manufactured after 1994) use 1.6 gallons or less.
-Likewise, older showerheads flow well over 2.5 gallons per minute, while low-flow models can flow no higher than two gallons per minute.
-Some shower fixtures, especially those with multiple nozzles, exceed the federal limit of 2.5 gallons per minute, so these fixtures require reduced shower time in order to save water.
+Likewise, older showerheads flow well over the federal limit of 2.5 gallons per minute, while low-flow models can flow no higher than two gallons per minute.
+Some shower fixtures, especially those with multiple nozzles, exceed the federal limit, so these fixtures require reduced shower time in order to save water.

 Likewise, newer dishwashers and clothes washers use water much more efficiently than older models.
 Water efficient dishwashers save more than 5,000 gallons of water per year compared with washing dishes by hand (and use less than half as much energy, too).
 Newer washing machines handle much bigger loads of clothing with much less water.
 A full-sized ENERGY STAR-certified clothes washer uses 13 gallons of water per load, compared to the 23 gallons used by a standard machine, saving over 3,000 gallons of water per year.